-Statements of special educational needs or Education, Health and Care Plans
+Education, Health and Care Plans, Statements of special educational needs or Individual Development Plans

-Where a candidate has a current Statement of special educational needs, or an Education, Health and Care Plan, the SENCo must substantiate the documentation with a picture of need.
+Where a candidate has a current Education, Health and Care Plan, a Statement of special educational needs (Northern Ireland) or an Individual Development Plan (Wales), the SENCo must substantiate the documentation with a picture of need.
 (Form 8 is not required and must not be used.)